outdreamer/build-a-cure-1/docs/tasks/insight_extraction.md

 					- operations:
 						- set parameter
 						- set parameter to constant
-						- identify equivalents (value * 1 = value, whether an input/output mapping mimics an OR gate)
+						- identify equivalents (value * 1 = value, whether an input/output mapping mimics an OR gate or the complement of a variable)
 						- remove zero term (opposite of 1 is zero, 0 * value = 0)
 						- remove neutralized term set
 						- apply definitions